In acute cases of domestic violence, please call the police at 110 (24/7). If you want to talk to someone because of loneliness or personal hardship, please, for example, call the Berlin corona-counselling hotline 030 403 665 885 (8am-12am). If you need help in securing the financial liquidity of yo

 How entrepreneurs make decisions under uncertainty

 How do you react when something unexpected happens?
 Do you see it as an interruption to your strategy and avoid it, or do you see it as a surprise that you incorporate in your journey?
-Effectuation is feedback-seeking and feedback-incorporating and thus holds the potential to leverage unexpected events.
+Effectuation is feedback-seeking and feedback-incorporating.
+It thus holds the potential to leverage unexpected events.
 Expert entrepreneurs are ready to deal with what comes their way and are open to learning how to transform positive and negative surprises into useful ideas.
 If you feel isolated at home these days, can you reach out to and support your local community in a way that you were not able to before?

 What is your attitude towards other people right now?
 All things physical distancing considered – do you see them as competitors at the pasta or toilet paper shelf or as potential allies?
 Effectuation inspires us to be open to involving other people in our challenges and ideas, allow them to contribute what they have and can do and have them shape the goals of the project.
-Like patchwork makers, effectuators collect commitments of whoever wants to join an undertaking without a clear plan in mind where it might lead and create a “crazy quilt” of partnerships.
+Like patchwork makers, effectuators collect commitments of whoever wants to join an undertaking without a clear plan in mind where it might lead.
+In this way, they create a “crazy quilt” of partnerships.
 At the end of the day, we are all in this COVID-19 world together and many of us will experience the same problems.
 Why not figure them out together online?

 What can you afford to lose?
 Maybe surprisingly to some, expert entrepreneurs choose what they do based on what each individual can cope with if things do not turn out well, and do not initially try to maximize potential future returns.
 They usually manage to mobilize resources in the local environment (e.g. friends and family) or repurpose money that they had saved for something else, but since their endeavor and/or the times are uncertain, they keep their investments flexible and prefer small steps.
-The Corona crisis might not be the right time to start a business that requires large upfront investments or buy a campervan that you cannot pay for yet.
+The corona crisis might not be the right time to start a business that requires large upfront investments or buy a campervan that you cannot pay for yet.
 If you feel called to reimagine the world we live in now, have visionary ideas but bootstrap your investments.

 Let’s effectuate together